lenada/Booktype/var/vagrant/README.md

     $ curl -L get.rvm.io | bash -s stable
 Reload your shell environment:

-    $ source ~/.bash_profile
+    $ source ~/.rvm/scripts/rvm

 Find the requirements (follow the instructions):

     $ rvm requirements

-change to the directory vagrant will be run from (inside Booktype src)
+change to the project directory  booktype will live in (we will checkout booktype source to that directory as well)

-    $ cd var/vagrant
+    $ cd your/project

 Install ruby for our booktype environment    $ rvm --rvmrc --create 1.9.3@booktype